anyscale/runtime-benchmarks/serve-video-perf/README.md

 ## 📋 Overview

-This benchmark evaluates the performance of **Ray Turbo** vs **Open Source Ray (OSS)** for real-time video processing and object detection workloads.
-The benchmark demonstrates significant performance improvements in video inference pipelines using improved object transfer bandwidth on Ray Turbo.
+This benchmark evaluates the performance of **Anyscale Runtime** vs **Open Source Ray (OSS)** for real-time video processing and object detection workloads.
+The benchmark demonstrates significant performance improvements in video inference pipelines using improved object transfer bandwidth on Anyscale Runtime.

 ## 🏗️ Architecture